2025 Graduate Catalog

 Core Requirements (21 semester hours)

-Students must choose a concentration for this degree program and may select from a Concentration in Leadership and Supervision, a Concentration in Online Administration, or a Concentration in Professional Coaching.
+Students must choose a concentration for this degree program and may select from a Concentration in Leadership and Supervision, Concentration in Online Administration, or Concentration in Professional Coaching.

 Concentration in Leadership and Supervision (12 semester hours)